josephmje/book/docs/basics/101-102-populate.rst

    # lets make the output a bit more concise with the --oneline option
    $ git log --oneline

+"Wonderful!
+I'm getting a hang on this quickly", you think.
+"Version controlling files is not as hard as I thought!"

-Downloading and adding content to your dataset "manually" has two disadvantages,
+But downloading and adding content to your dataset "manually" has two disadvantages:
-though: For one, it requires you to download the content *and* save it.
+For one, it requires you to download the content *and* save it.
 Compared to a workflow with no DataLad dataset, this is one additional command you have to perform (and `that additional time adds up, after a while <https://xkcd.com/1205/>`_).
 But a more serious disadvantage is that you have no electronic record of